Trinity Episcopal Church began as the Trinity Mission of St. Andrew's Episcopal

 our church suddenly vacated.
 New leadership was needed.

-Proudly, our Members stepped forward and volunteered, providing the talent, energy, and
+Proudly, our Members stepped forward; providing the talent, energy, and

 resources to sustain our congregation through those challenging times; enabling us to